UIM-Showdown/uim-showdown-discord-bot/README.md

   * Install the "discord.py" package via pip:
     * Windows: `py -3 -m pip install -U discord.py`
     * Linux: `python3 -m pip install -U discord.py`
-  * Install the Google APIs via pip:
-    * Windows: `py -3 -m pip install -U google-api-python-client google-auth-httplib2 google-auth-oauthlib`
-    * Linux: `python3 -m pip install -U google-api-python-client google-auth-httplib2 google-auth-oauthlib`
-* Set up the required Google sheets
-  * The signup sheet should have the following tabs:
-    * Form Responses 1 - The output of the signup form, used for detecting signups to grant the Competitor role.
-The bot reads the Discord tag from the fourth column, as it is the fourth question in the signup form.
-  * The Google service account's email address (ending in ".iam.gserviceaccount.com") should have viewer access to the signup sheet.
-* Download the credential file for the Google Cloud service account and save it to the directory as "google-creds.json"
 * Create a config.ini file at the root of the project directory (format documented below)
-* At this point, you can begin calling the --updatecompetitorrole command on a scheduled job to automatically add the "Competitor" role to all signed up Discord members:
-  * Windows: `py -3 ./showdownrunner.py --updatecompetitorrole`
-  * Linux: `python3 ./showdownrunner.py --updatecompetitorrole`
-* Once the draft is complete, populate the "Team Rosters" and "Team Info" tabs on the signup sheet
 * Set up the team roles/categories/channels:
   * Windows: `py -3 ./showdownrunner.py --setupserver`
   * Linux: `python3 ./showdownrunner.py --setupserver`